cchen181/cchen181.github.io/about.md

 I’m always excited to find out where those traits lead me next.

-### More Information
-When I'm not looking at data, I enjoy sports, traveling, trying out different types of cuisine, and being out in the great outdoors.
+When I'm not working with data, I enjoy sports, traveling, eclectic cuisine, and the great outdoors.

 ### Contact me